MolBIFFM/diana/README.md

 ---

-The following applications are integrated.
+The following applications are targeted.

 - Shannon, P. et al. (2003) **Cytoscape: a software environment for integrated models of biomolecular interaction networks**, *Genome Res.*, 13, 2498-2504.